-When yoga teachers and physical therapists study the body, it still is common practice to look at it in such a way that takes us away from whole embodiment.
-We usually examine the detail of how the body can be separated or broken down into its component parts and different systems.
-We turn to various works based on long-held knowledge in the fields of classical anatomy, physiology, and biomechanics.
-In recent years, the concept of fascia has become more popular and is addressed (usually as a side topic) during yoga anatomy classes.
+Do the terms fascia and fascia release ring a bell?
+When yoga teachers and physical therapists study the body, it's still a common practice to look at it in such a way that takes us away from the body, as a whole.
+We are directed to examine the details of how the body can be separated or broken down into its component parts and different systems.
+We turn to various work based on long-held knowledge in the fields of classical anatomy, physiology, and biomechanics.
+In recent years, the concept of fascia has become more popular and is addressed but usually as a side topic during yoga anatomy classes.

-Even though the concept and principle of fascia have become more recognized, the principal approach to anatomy largely remains centered around the naming of our parts, understanding our physical systems, and explaining how we move according to those physiological functions.
+Even though the concept and principle of fascia and myofascial release have become more recognized in the context of physical therapy and yoga, the principal approach to anatomy largely remains centred around the naming of our parts, understanding our physical systems, and explaining how we move according to those physiological functions.

-Once we have learned the basics of muscles and bones, we name the ligaments that attach the bones of the skeleton to each other and the tendons that attach the muscles to those bones, and we find out how, between them, they activate the various types of leverage at the different types of joint.
-This is a gross simplification of the basic premise upon which, what is known as the “musculoskeletal system, its form and its function” rests.
+Once we have learned the basics of muscles and bones, we name the ligaments that attach the bones of the skeleton to each other and the tendons that attach the muscles to those bones. we then find out how, between them, they activate the various types of leverage at the different types of joint.
+This is a gross simplification of the basic premise upon which the musculoskeletal system, its form and function rest.